JessieChiu1/Misfit_Client/README.md

     - **Fill in the footer's links information**
     - **Making sure the website is secured**
     - **Further Optimizations to make sure the website runs smoothly**

+## Note
+- I am aware that the sizing of comment component and the postCard component is not the same size.
+I am looking into the best way to resolve this issue.